Natuurlijk Paardenverblijf

 Couldn't load pickup availability

-Magnesium : the hero we can no longer ignore!
-More and more people are realizing that magnesium isn't just a supplement these days, but essential for the body.
-It plays a role in no fewer than 300 enzymatic reactions —yes, you read that right, 300!
-Whether you're a top athlete or just want to keep your horse healthy, magnesium is your friend.
-It boosts performance, supports bones and nerves, and provides that oh-so-essential relaxation that allows muscles to recover.
+Magnesium: the hero we can no longer ignore!
+More and more people realize that magnesium nowadays is not just a supplement but essential for the body.
+It plays a role in no less than 300 enzymatic reactions—yes, you read that right, 300!
+Whether you are a top athlete or just want to keep your horse healthy, magnesium is your friend.
+It boosts performance, supports bones and nerves, and provides that oh-so-essential relaxation so muscles can recover.

 Signs of magnesium deficiency

-· Oversensitive to stimuli, an anxious or restless appearance
+· Overly sensitive to stimuli, anxious or restless appearance

 · Nervous twitches